d-bl/GroundForge/docs/snow-stitches/index.md

 ![](capture-extract.svg?align=right)
-On the right the first repeat of the [default](?) template: four groups of stitches to replace with the content of the text field.
+On the right the first repeat of the [default](?) template: four groups of stitches, you can replace each with the content of the text field.
 The colors match the hexagons below and the thread diagram.
-Note that the light blue group starts with the left two  pairs, the others start right.
+Note that (in this initial example) the light blue group starts with the left two  pairs, the others start right.
 The pair diagram has a [color code] that caters for unorthodox stitches.

 [MAE-gf] has some examples for replacements to put in the text field and a recipe for more.